 I hope you’ve gotten something out of todays article on pregnancy pain.
 Please remember that these are not tailored exercises for you specifically so if your pain persists or gets worse please come in and see us or if serious problems with your doctor or specialist.
 Here at Waverley Myotherapy Clinic we use a pregnancy pillow so you may be able to lie face down, a real treat during pregnancy!
 Once you are too big for the pregnancy pillow we will support you with pillows in the sidelying position.
 If you have any questions please contact us.

-When LBP strikes it is hard to know what to do or how to become pain free again.
-Clinical Myotherapist Dwan Rosairo explains Lower back and leg referral pain to you!
+When back pain strikes it is hard to know what to do or how to become pain free again.
+Clinical Myotherapist Dwan Rosairo explains lower back and leg referral pain to you!

-Generally speaking, its due to repetitive movement and has a gradual onset.
+Generally speaking, it’s due to repetitive movement and has a gradual onset.
 Sometimes though, it occurs due to a sudden movement when gardening or picking washing up off the floor.
-This added load on your muscles, joints and nerves/ nervous system makes your body go into a protective spams to try protective itself.
-You then feel pain that can sometimes leave you feeling quite “stuck”.
+This added load on your muscles, joints and nerves/nervous system makes your body go into a protective spams to try protective itself.
+You then feel discomfort that can sometimes leave you feeling quite “stuck”.

 The not so latest tech trend in 2021 thanks to COVID -19 is Telehealth or online consultations.
 Telehealth in the Myotherapy world is a treatment, consultation and exercise session all achieved online, one-to-one.
 It’s a pain relief option you can access from your home and it’s actually been around for a while.
 Long enough to have some significant research backing it.
 The sentiment of the findings has not changed either, with many favourable outcomes supporting Telehealth.
 In fact, Telehealth rehabilitation outcomes were the same, if not better, than in person care.

 See the video below where Clinical Myotherapist Sarah is conducting a Telehealth consultation.